DOCTOR OF PHILOSOPHY COMMUNICATION

 At a plan of study meeting, the student and his or her committee discuss the Report of the Advisory Conference Form.
 This form will list all of the classes a student will apply to his or her Ph.D. program.
 The committee must agree on the classes that will apply to a student’s Ph.D. program.
 The student will need to have an advisor and committee members chosen before they can have this meeting.
 Very useful instructions for filling out the advisory conference report and the form itself can be found at http://gradweb.ou.edu/docs/forms/doctoral/doctoralforms.htm.

 Students should have the plan of study meeting at least by the end of their third semester in the Ph.D. program.
 Otherwise, they chance either taking classes that will not apply to their program or that a committee member will request that a student take a class not originally planned, potentially lengthening a student’s time in the program.

 After the advisory conference is held, the student must file the completed Report of the Advisory Conference.
-The report must be signed by the advisory committee, the advisor, and the Graduate Liaison.
+The report must be signed by the advisory committee, the advisor, and the Director of Graduate Studies.
 If any changes in the student’s program become necessary, a Request for Change in Doctoral Advisory Conference Report must be filed with and approved by the Graduate Dean.
-The request must be approved and signed by all members of the committee and the Graduate Liaison.
+The request must be approved and signed by all members of the committee and the Director of Graduate Studies.